kyosakura94/CapstoneProject/README.md

 The repository is meant for Game Programming capstone project at Humber College, developed by [Nghia Tran](http://kyosakura94.com/).

-For our this capstone project, I built a OPENGL based game engine entirely in C/C++, which we started writing in late August, 2020.
-In order to show off these features, we built a Mario-party style game entirely using our engine, which we started working on in January, 2021.
+For our this capstone project, I built a OPENGL-based game engine using entirely in C/C++, which I have been started writing in late August, 2020.
+In order to show off these features, I built a 3D Puzzle style game using my engine.

 Feel free to check out my [engine code](NoRoEngine/NoRoEngine/Engine/) or the [game protype](NoRoEngine/NoRoEngine/Game/) that I made.
 You can also find more media, such as our technical design document or the game engine architecture in [media folder](media).
 <br></br>